lullaby6/Pyxel.py/README.md

-# pyclassgame
+# Pyxel

-pyclassgame is a library that adds functionality and structure to pygame, you can still use all your pygame code but remove a lot of boilerplate code.
+Pyxel is a library that adds functionality and structure to pygame, you can still use all your pygame code but with less of a lot boilerplate code!

 # Index
 - [Game](#game)